 Creating an online course is not an easy task.
 There are several challenges that need to be tackled, before beginning the training course development process.
 First things first: Learner Analysis.
-Who are your learners, what is their learning preference, their prior expertise and current expectations?
+Who are your learners, what is their learning preference, their prior expertise, and current expectations?
 What type of LMS does your company have?
-What formats for course materials (pdf, doc, jpg, mp4 etc.) are accepted by this LMS?
+What course material formats (pdf, doc, jpg, mp4 etc.) are supported by this LMS?
 Does it have a maximum video size limitation?

 What course development tools do you have and what more do you need to purchase?
 Do training managers require interactivity?
-Will this be a blended course with some Instructor Lead Time (ILT)?
+Will this be a blended course with some Instructor Led Training (ILT)?
 Analyze your requirements and determine your course development needs.

 Instructional designers are also creative storytellers who craft areas within the story to embed learning objects and opportunities.
 Writing the course content requires professional writing standards.
 If you can write compelling emails, you can definitely write your training content.

 Learning objectives in a course are actually problems that need to be solved using instruction.
 As a training designer, you will need to create instructional strategies to solve the learning goal delivery problem.
 Is storytelling better?
 Can you add interactivity to your lesson?
 What real-life examples can you use as analogies?